wandersick/chmac/README.md

 Admin rights are required for editing MAC addresses, disabling and re-enabling network adapters.

-- ChMac does not automatically elevate itself if there is no admin rights.
-Although there is error checking mechanism for being non-admin, it would be better to make sure admin rights are available before executing ChMac
+- Since version 1.3, ChMac automatically elevates itself if there is no admin rights when User Account Control (UAC) is enabled in the system

 ### Dependencies